How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 Score it simply.
 A real Shopify Google Ads expert gives you a concrete, been-there answer on at least four of these five, and reaches for server-side tracking and the feed before bids or budgets.
 Two or more vague answers and you are about to pay a generalist to learn Shopify on your account.

-When to hire an agency vs a freelance Shopify Google Ads expert
+Should you hire an agency or a freelance Shopify Google Ads expert?

 A solo freelance Shopify Google Ads expert can run accounts up to ~$30K/month spend.
 Above that, the workload outgrows one person.